ryentes/careless/README.md

 ## Description

 Provides functions to support the computation of indices of careless responding.
-Initial indices include even/odd, psychometric synonyms, outlier, and longstring as described in Meade & Craig (2012)
+Indices include even/odd, psychometric synonyms/antonyms, longstring, and Mahalanobis distance as described in Meade & Craig (2012), and intra-individual response variability as described in Dunn et al. (2018)

 ## Current Version

-Current version is 1.0
+Current version is 2.0 (BETA 1)

 ## Installing from source